microsoft/vision-datasets/README.md

 #### Coco format

-Here is an example with explanation of what a `dataset_info` looks like for coco format:
+Here is an example with explanation of what a `DatasetInfo` looks like for coco format, when it is serialized into json:

 ```{json}
     {